A flagship initiative of the Australasian Space Innovation Institute

 To set expectations clearly, it is equally important to define what the National Digital Twin for Australian Agriculture is not, and how it differs from existing digital tools and platforms.

-• Not a farm management app or commercial platform
+• Not a farm management app

 • Not a single algorithm, dashboard or point solution